domoszlai/juicy-gcode/README.md

 ## Usage

+> :warning: **Breaking change**: Since version 0.3.0.0, `--generate-bezier` has been replaced with the more generic `--curve-fitting` parameter and `--resolution` has been replaced by `--tolerance`

 > :warning: **Breaking change**: Since version 0.2.0.1, default DPI is changed to 96 and the option to mirror the Y axis is removed (it is always mirrored now for correct result)

 The easier way to use juicy-gcode is to simply provide an SVG file name.
 The generated GCode will be written to standard output.
+The default approximation method is the biarcs based.

 ```
 $ juicy-gcode SVGFILE